 Your child should wear a medical alert bracelet.
 Tell family members, friends, teachers, school nurses, babysitters, swimming instructors, lifeguards, and coaches about your child's seizure disorder.

 DO NOT stop giving your child seizure medicines without talking with your child's doctor.

 DO NOT stop giving your child seizure medicines just because the seizures have stopped.

 If your child misses a dose:

-Alcohol and illegal drugs can change the way seizure drugs work.
-Be aware of this potential problem in teenagers.
+Drinking alcohol and taking illegal drugs can change the way seizure drugs work.
+Be aware of this possible problem in teenagers.

-The doctor or nurse will need to check your child’s blood levels of many seizure drugs on a regular basis.
+The provider may need to check your child's blood level of the seizure drug on a regular basis.

-Understand that seizure drugs have side effects.
-If your child started taking a new drug recently, or the doctor changed your child’s dose, these side effects may go away.
-Always ask the child’s doctor about any side effects.
-Also talk to your child's doctor about foods or other medications that can change the blood levels of anti-seizure drugs.
+Seizure drugs have side effects.
+If your child started taking a new drug recently, or the doctor changed your child's dose, these side effects may go away.
+Always ask the child's doctor about any possible side effects.
+Also talk to your child's doctor about foods or other medicines that can change the blood level of an anti-seizure drug.

 When a seizure occurs, the main goal is to protect the child from injury and make sure the child can breathe well.
 Try to prevent a fall.
 Help the child to the ground in a safe area.
 Clear the area of furniture or other sharp objects.
 Turn the child on their side to make sure the child's airway does not get obstructed during the seizure.

 Things to avoid: